 Accessibility of Geldmaat machines

-Type: student group project
+Type: University group project

 Year: 2023/24

-As the Netherlands shifts towards digital payments, the decline in cash usage poses new challenges for specific groups facing digital barriers.
-Geldmaat, the national ATM network, is committed to ensuring the accessibility of cash services for everyone.
-To support this mission, they developed a digital training system that allows users to safely practice ATM transactions, both in-store and remotely.
+As the Netherlands accelerates into digital payments, the decline in cash usage poses new challenges for specific groups facing digital barriers.
+Geldmaat, the national ATM network, developed a digital training system that allows them to safely practice ATM transactions, both in-store and remotely.
+Despite these efforts, many elderly users still struggle to perform basic transactions confidently.
+In this project, we built upon Geldmaat’s existing digital training solution, and designed an integrated product-service system aimed at making ATM usage more straightforward for elderly users.

 User safari